The Product Regulation and Liability Review: Portugal

 This definition adopts the provisions of Article 6 of the Product Liability Directive, which is that a defective product is one that lacks safety and is likely to cause damage to persons and property.
-However, what is important is not so much the product's fitness for the purpose for which it is intended, but the degree of safety that consumers may legitimately expect from the product.
+However, what is important is not so much the product's fitness for the purpose for which it is intended but the degree of safety that consumers may legitimately expect from the product.

 This safety must be ascertained taking into account all relevant circumstances – with special reference being made to the presentation of the product, its expected use and the moment when the product was put into circulation.

-The concept of manufacturer used by the Product Liability Law is very broad, as is mentioned expressly in the preamble to the Law.
+The concept of manufacturer used by the Product Liability Law is very broad, as is mentioned expressly in the Preamble to the Law.

 Strict liability is imposed on the manufacturer for damage caused by defective products, though specific defences are available to reduce or exempt liability.
-Strict liability requires only that the product was put into circulation, that there was damage or injury and that the defective product caused the damage or injury.
+Strict liability requires only that the product was put into circulation, that there was damage or injury, and that the defective product caused the damage or injury.
 When the defect may be attributed to others, such as the producer of components or raw materials, the liability may be joint and several.

 The Product Liability Law provides that damages in the case of product liability are limited to those related to death or personal injuries and damage to any item of property other than the defective product itself.
-The Consumer Protection Law sets forth provisions for the right to recovery of damages, while the Civil Code governs contractual liability and liability in tort.
+The Consumer Protection Law sets forth provisions for the right to recovery of damages, whereas the Civil Code governs contractual liability and liability in tort.

-In respect of civil proceedings, product liability claims may either be decided by a judge or a panel of judges:
+In respect of civil proceedings, product liability claims may be decided by either a judge or a panel of judges: